varunprajan/varunprajan.github.io/_posts/2021-08-13-sic-transit.markdown

 2. *Semantic data model changes*: We would like any changes that affect the semantics of the data model to be properly accounted for in the queries that the analytics team builds.
 In this case, we concede that we must make changes to our downstream queries, but the goal is to make this work as lightweight as possible.

 ### A case study
 Suppose we have a chess mobile app (such as [Really Bad Chess](http://reallybadchess.com/), which I highly recommend).
-Suppose the app makes money a player purchases lessons (on how to play chess really badly, presumably).
+Suppose the app makes money when a player purchases lessons (on how to play chess really badly, presumably).
 We might imagine a transactions table that looks like this:

 | player_id | event_at | lesson_id | revenue_usd |
 | :---------: | :------: | :-------: | :----: |